 When you have your cleaning supplies all set to go, choose a room and get started.

 Take your spring cleaning one room at a time.
 If you focus on the entire house, you’ll end up getting overwhelmed and bouncing from location to location, which could result in inefficiency.
+Looking for homes for sale Leelanau County?
+Look no further than Sander Scott Full Service Realty.

 Here are some tips to help you tackle the cleaning task ahead for each space: